-The relentless pursuit of the romantic or sexual “high” can actually hinder the development of genuine intimacy with others, and so can be a very lonely experience.
-The driving force behind sex addiction is not any kind of hedonism, instead its roots can most often be found in lack of self-esteem and lack of self-love.
+The relentless pursuit of the romantic or sexual “high” can hinder the development of genuine intimacy with others, and so can be a very lonely experience.
+The driving force behind sex addiction is not any kind of hedonism, instead, its roots can most often be found in lack of self-esteem and lack of self-love.

 Sex addiction often accompanies preexisting psychological disorders, such as bipolar disorder and borderline personality disorder.

-Childhood trauma such as sexual abuse can be a contributing factor in the development of unhealthy coping mechanisms, and relational styles, and can negatively affect the processes needed for healthy sexual behavior later in life.
+Childhood trauma such as sexual abuse can be a contributing factor in the development of unhealthy coping mechanisms, and relational styles, and can negatively affect the processes needed for healthy sexual behaviour later in life.

 Sex addiction may also develop as an attempt to self-medicate pain felt about past trauma.
-Experts have noted that sometimes trauma survivors may “recreate” the experiences that traumatized them.
+Experts have noted that sometimes trauma survivors may “recreate” the experiences that traumatised them.
 For example, someone who was sexually abused by an authority figure might later try to put themselves in a position of power within a sexual context.

 By recreating the power dynamic of their abuse, they can regain a sense of control over their sexuality, though this behaviour may cause further pain and unhappiness.

 Sex addiction might just be one of the least understood of all addictions.
 After all, it’s considered taboo to talk about sex generally speaking.
-However it is possible to get a better understanding of this addiction.
+However, it is possible to get a better understanding of this addiction.